neuro-team-femto/lab_manual/docs/being-a-lab-member/roles-and-expectations.md

 # Roles and expectations

+The goal of this section of the manual is to clarify our roles and expectations.
+We are an interdisciplinary, multicultural group with a big variety of backgrounds and academic experience, and it is sometimes unclear what is generally expected of a member in a lab such as ours, as well as what one can expect from the PI.

 ## Big Picture

 Science is hard.
 But it’s also fun.
 In the Neuro group, we want to make sure that everyone experiences a positive, engaging, hostility-free, challenging, and rewarding lab environment.
 To maintain that environment, we expect each other to: